taiki-e/upload-rust-binary-action/README.md

 To use this action in self-hosted runners or in containers, at least the following tools are required:

 - rustup, cargo, rustc
+- bash
-- bash, GNU Coreutils, GNU grep, GNU tar
+- GNU tar
 - [gh (GitHub CLI)](https://github.com/cli/cli#installation)
 - zip (only Unix-like)
 - 7z (only Windows)